yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 The VC space is populated by a number of large and very famous firms including [Sequoia](https://www.sequoiacap.com/) and [Andreessen Horowitz](https://a16z.com/).
-But, the barriers to entry aren't that huge, and there's also a long tail of less well-known firms, even going down to small, mom-and-pop shops like the one that I invested with (more on that later).
+But, the barriers to entry aren't that huge, so there's also a long tail of less well-known firms, even going down to small, mom-and-pop shops like the one that I invested with (more on that later).

-These *firms* manage one or more *funds*.
+These firms manage one or more *funds*.
 The funds are what investors actually invest in, not the firms.
 By analogy to more traditional investments, the firms are the equivalent of Vanguard or Fidelity, and the funds are things like Vanguard's Total Stock Market Index